-• If you had a fast appeal to our plan at Level 1, you will automatically receive a fast appeal at Level 2.
-The review organization must give you an answer to your Level 2 Appeal within 72 hours of when it receives your appeal.

-• However, if your request is for a medical item or service and the Independent Review Organization The Independent Review Organization needs to gather more information that may benefit you, it can take up to 14 more calendar days.
+- If you had a fast appeal to our plan at Level 1, you will automatically receive a fast appeal at Level 2.
+The review organization must give you an answer to your Level 2 Appeal within 72 hours of when it receives your appeal. - However, if you request is for a medical item or service and the Independent Review Organization needs to gather more information that may benefit you, it can take up to 14 more calendar days.
 The Independent Review Organization can't take extra time to make a decision if your request is for a Medicare Part B prescription drug.